Kourtney Kardashian: 2011–2018: Television and other ventures

+2019–present: Business and continued television success

 On March 5, 2019, Kardashian released her lifestyle website named Poosh.
 In November 2019, Kardashian partnered with her sisters Kim and Khloé to create three new perfumes (one for each sister) for Kim's brand KKW Fragrance.
 The collection introduces Yellow Diamond (Kourtney's fragrance), Pink Diamond (Khloé's fragrance) and pure Diamond (Kim's fragrance).
 Each scent is individually inspired by and unique to her, Kim, and Khloé.

+In 2021, Kardashian and her family announced that their reality show, Keeping Up With the Kardashians, would be ending after twenty seasons and almost 15 years on air.

+Also in 2021, Kardashian made a cameo in the teen romantic comedy film He's All That, appearing as Jessica Miles Tores, a woman who sponsors on social media.

-On 12 September 2022, Kardashian announced the launch of her new health brand Lemme, which started selling three products.
-The brand specialises in vitamins and supplements.
+On September 12, 2022, Kardashian announced the launch of her new health brand Lemme, which started selling three products.
+The brand specialises in vitamins and gummy supplements.

+In April 2022, Kardashian and her family returned to the television screens with their brand new reality television show, titled The Kardashians, after they left the E!
+Network to join Hulu.
+The show features Kardashian, alongside her sisters Kim, Khloe Kendall and Kylie, and mother Kris Jenner, it also features Kardashian's ex Scott Disick, as well as her husband Travis Barker, other current and former partners that also appear in the show include Tristan Thompson, and Corey Gamble, with Kanye West making a guest appearance.
+The first season premiered on April 14, 2022, and its ten episodes can be streamed exclusively on Disney+.
+Later in 2022, the show was announced to be returning for a second season, which officially premiered on September 22, 2022.
+In late 2022, it was announced that the show had been officially renewed for a third season, set to premier in the first half of 2023.
+The third season officially aired on May 25, 2023.

 Personal life

 In October 2019, Kardashian and her children were baptized in an Armenian Apostolic ceremony at the Etchmiadzin Cathedral in Vagharshapat, Armenia.
 During the ceremony, she was christened with the Armenian name Gayane.

 In October 2020, Kardashian posted messages and retweets in support of Armenia and Artsakh in regards to the Nagorno-Karabakh war.